 This is a souvenir to suit all pockets – right from a small tile costing less than 100 Rs to anything costing in thousands for a custom-made tile is available.

-Most souvenir shops in Goa sell Azulejos.
+Most souvenir shops sell Azulejos.
 My personal favorites are the Kunbi dance tiles.

-Pro Tip – Buy Mario Miranda artworks on Azulejos for a perfect Goa Souvenir.
+Pro Tip – Buy Mario Miranda artworks on Azulejos.

 These are simple cotton Saris with large checks on them mostly in Red color worn by the local tribal women.
 Lately, a few designers have revived these Saris and it is being projected as the local weave.
 A big credit goes to Wendell Rodricks for reviving the Kunbi Sari.